UAE weather: Red alert issued for fog, drop in visibility

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.

-The speed limit has been revised to 80kmph on Sheikh Khalifa Bin Zayed International Road, Abu Dhabi.
-This has been done at the stretch from Al Thamriya Bridge to Al Hamra Bridge, and at the stretch between Qareen Al Aish and Al Hamra Bridge.
+Earlier, the speed limit had been revised to 80kmph on some parts of Sheikh Khalifa Bin Zayed International Road, Abu Dhabi.

 According to a forecast by NCM, the weather is expected to be fair in general and partly cloudy at times.